codersam8/codersam8.github.io/_drafts/django_post.md

 ---
 layout: post
-title:  "Why Django's request.post returns nothing"
+title:  "Why Django's request.POST returns nothing"
 <!-- date:   2016-11-24 21:47:04 +0530 -->
 categories: django
 comments: true
 ---
 If you are working with Django, you must have come across this issue.
-We use `request.GET` to get all the parameters sent in request.
-But if you do the same with `request.POST` it would give something like `<QueryDict: {}>`.
+We use `request.GET` to get all the parameters sent in GET request.
+But if you try to do the same with `request.POST` it would return `<QueryDict: {}>`.

+Where did your POST data go?
+Why is it empty?
+Let me start by telling you how to get your POST data first. `json.loads(request.read())` returns the data in a POST request.

+Now let's discuss why `request.POST` retuned an empty QueryDict.
+It is because `request.POST` contains only the data sent from a HTML `<form>` element.
+But if you prepare the request data from JavaScript `request.POST` would be empty.
+In such cases you can get data from HttpRequest by reading it like a file using `HttpRequest.read()`.
+The returned data is of type string which you can convert to a dictionay by passing it to `json.loads()`
 {% if page.comments %}
 <div id="disqus_thread"></div>
 <script>